-We are also deepening employee understanding of our fundamental mission by holding workshops led by specialists in the cooperative system and the agriculture, fishery and forestry industries.
+We are also deepening employee understanding of our fundamental mission by holding workshops led by specialists in the cooperative system and the AFF industries.
 These are designed to develop human resources who can play a role as employees of a cooperative organization.